-The “drill-rod” was hollow and connected with a hose through which “a current of steam or water can be introduced in such a manner that the discharge of the dirt and dust from the bottom of the hole is facilitated.”
+Sweeney’s design utilized a roller bit with replaceable cutting wheels such “that by giving the head a rapid rotary motion the wheels cut into the ground or rock and a clean hole is produced.”
+In another innovation, the “drill-rod” was hollow and connected with a hose through which “a current of steam or water can be introduced in such a manner that the discharge of the dirt and dust from the bottom of the hole is facilitated.”

-Perhaps even foreseeing the offshore exploration industry, Sweeney’s patent concluded with a note that “the apparatus can also be used with advantage for submarine operations.”
+Foreseeing the offshore exploration industry, Sweeney’s patent concluded with a note that “the apparatus can also be used with advantage for submarine operations.”

 With the American oil industry booming, drilling contractors improved upon Sweeney’s idea.
 A new device was fitted to the rotary table that clamped around the drill pipe and turned.
 As this “kelly bushing” rotated, the pipe rotated – and with it the bit down hole.
 The torque of the rotary table was transmitted to the drill stem.

 Thirty-five years after Sweeney’s patent, rotary drilling revolutionized the petroleum industry after a 1901 oil discovery by Capt.
 Anthony Lucas launched a drilling boom at Spindletop Hill near Beaumont, Texas.
-Learn more at Making Hole – Drilling Technology.